SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: Performance evaluation and security analysis.

-\textbf{51\% attacks and flash attacks.} SPChain is resilient to flash attacks.
-Although an attacker can gain temporary majority of computing power, the attack also need a very long period of time to gain reputation to harm the system.
-According to RepuCoin, an attacker that joins after 1.5 years of system operation would need to have more than 90\% of the system's computing power for 6 months to successfully attack the system.
-And even the attacker successfully attacks the system, he/she will lose all reputation he/she has gained since he/she joined the system.

-\textbf{Selfish mining attacks (block withholding attacks).} SPChain pins each keyblock, and the pinned keyblocks can not be roll back.
+\textbf{Resistance to blockchain attacks.} To demonstrate that SPChain is resistant to blockchain attacks and SPChain attacks illustrated in Section 4.3, we simulate the reputation cores of medical institutions by choosing the top 26 mining pools in Bitcoin.
+We set the parameter $a=5000$ and $\lambda=20000$.
+Fig. \ref{fig15} describes the distribution of medical institutions with different reputation scores over time.
+With the operation of SPChain, the reputation score of miners increase gradually, and the higher computing power the miner holds, the higher the reputation score it receives.

+\begin{itemize} \item \textit{51\% attacks and flash attacks.} SPChain is resilient to 51\% attacks and flash attacks.
+Fig \ref{fig16} shows the time required for an attacker with different computing powers to destroy SPChain.
+For example, an attacker with 65\% computing power would take a month to break SPChain.
+But after launching the attacks successfully, the attacker lose all his/her reputation scores he/she accumulates within one month.
+We point out that the longer the system runs, the longer it takes for the attacker to attack.
+After a sufficiently long period of time (a.k.a one year), SPChain can tolerate 51\% attacks and flash attacks. \item \textit{Selfish mining attacks.} SPChain pins each keyblock, and the pinned keyblocks cannot be rolled back.
 Every new created keyblock is chained behind the pinned keyblocks.
-So if an attacker publishes a keyblock which is conflict with the pinned keyblock, he/she can not get advantage of gaining rewards over the honest miners because the keyblock he/she publishes would not be admitted by the system.
+So if an attacker publishes a keyblock which is conflict with the pinned keyblock, he/she cannot get advantage of gaining rewards over the honest miners because the keyblock he/she publishes would not be admitted by the system.
 When mining a new keyblock, the miners need to take the hash value of the previous keyblock and the last microblock of the penultimate keyblock as inputs.
 Since there is no conflict when generating microblocks, we do not need to consider the microblock withholding attacks.
-In summary, SPChain can resist selfish mining attacks.
+In summary, SPChain can resist selfish mining attacks. \item \textit{Sybil attacks.} Since SPChain adopts PoW consensus mechanism, all medical institutions in SPChain need a lot of computations to accumulate reputation scores to get voting rights.
+Thus SPChain can resist Sybil attacks. \end{itemize}

-\textbf{Reputation fraud attacks.} A malicious medical institution controls a group of "zombie" patients to generate fake transactions to cheat the system.
-In this way, the malicious medical institutions can gain extra reputation.
-In SPChain, we stipulate that every transaction contains a fixed service fee and transaction fee.
-The stipulation can crease the cost of reputation fraud attacks.
-If necessary, we advice that patients can register with their ID card.

-\textbf{Inhibition attacks.} A medical institution in consensus group may intentionally ignore the transactions of other medical institutions.
-In this case, the consensus group always verify their own transactions first, which can increase their reputation in an unfair way.
-We stipulate that the transactions of medical institutions are verified proportionally according to the reputation.
-We illustrate the notations of reputation calculating in Table \ref{tab3} and detail the transaction processing algorithm to resist inhibition attacks in Algorithm \ref{alg:2}.